 The new rules allow 500 mg/kg of brominated flame retardants listed for global elimination under the Stockholm Convention in mixtures and articles.
-Environmental health researchers from Arnika, HEAL, and IPEN demonstrated that toxic brominated flame retardants are entering the waste stream from discarded electronics.
-These chemicals, known to disrupt the thyroid function and cause neurological and attention deficits in children, were found in a concerning number of children's products and other consumer products made from recycled plastics across Europe.
-With this limit, the European Parliament and Council accept to leave our children at risk of contamination from persistent organic pollutants – chemicals that the Stockholm Convention aims to eliminate globally due to health and environmental concerns.
+Environmental health researchers from Arnika, HEAL, and IPEN have demonstrated that the brominated flame retardants are entering the waste stream from discarded electronics.
+These chemicals, known to disrupt the thyroid function, and the cause of neurological and attention deficits in children, were found in a number of children's products and other consumer products made in Europe.
+With this limit, the European Parliament and the Council accept that our children are at risk of contamination from persistent organic pollutants.
+The Stockholm Convention is to eliminate globally due health and environmental concerns.

-The recent report Toxic Loophole: Recycling Hazardous Waste into New Products found that 92% of laboratory tested consumer products, including toys, purchased in 19 European countries are contaminated with flame retardants known as BDEs (which primarily come from recycled electronic waste).
+A recent Toxic Loophole Report: Recycling Hazardous Waste into New Products found that 92% of laboratory tested consumer products, including toys purchased in 19 European Countries were contaminated with flame retardants, known as BDEs.
 Ironically, 64% of the tested products will be legal because of the unreasonably high limit set by the EU.

-“The EU’s agreed limit of 500 mg/kg for these substances in mixtures and articles is a permission slip to contaminate children's toys with toxic flame retardants.
-Do members of the European Parliament and Council find it acceptable that our children play with persistent organic pollutants designated for global elimination?,” asked lead study author Jitka Strakova, a researcher from Arnika who specializes in POPs.
+“The EU has a limit of 500 mg/kg for substances, articles and permits for children's toys with toxic flame retardants.
+To the members of the European Parliament and Council to find it acceptable that our children play with persistent organic pollutants designated for global elimination,” said Jitka Strakova, lead research author and researcher from Arnika, who specializes in POPs.

-The limits set in the European Parliament and Council agreement constitute a loophole, say researchers, that will allow a set of toxic chemicals to persist and harm health.
+The European Parliament and the Council of the Constitution, the Loophole, and the researchers will allow for a set of toxic chemicals to persist and harm health.

-“Recycling toxic chemicals into new products undermines the entire concept of a circular economy.
-This calls for strong action from European decision-makers to eliminate them once and for all.
+“Recycling toxic chemicals into new products of the circular economy calls for strong action from European decision-makers to eliminate them once and for all.
 BDEs are nothing to play with.
-Those endocrine disruptors are responsible for attention and neurological deficits in children,” said Genon Jensen, co-author of the study and Executive Director of the Health and Environment Alliance (HEAL).
+Those endocrine disruptors are responsible for attention and neurological deficits in children,” said Genon Jensen, co-author of the study and executive director of the Health and Environment Alliance (HEAL).

-"The new EU rules conflict with obligations under the Stockholm Convention which prohibit the recycling of articles containing DecaBDE," said Joe DiGangi, Senior Science and Technical Advisor at IPEN.
-"This sets the stage for a conflict at the upcoming Conference of the Parties by positioning the EU as advocates for toxic recycling."
+"The new EU rules conflict with obligations under the Stockholm Convention, which prohibits recycling of articles containing DecaBDE," said Joe DiGangi, Senior Science and Technical Advisor at IPEN.
+"This is the stage for conflict at the upcoming Conference of the Parties by positioning the EU and advocates for toxic recycling."

-Dioxins, another group of highly hazardous substances, can form unintentionally as flame retardant chemicals in plastics are heated and remolded in the recycling process.
-The study Toxic Soup: Dioxins in Plastic Toys demonstrates that contamination through the recycling of BDEs also introduces dioxins into recycled plastics products, which is an additional reason to keep BDEs out of waste.
+Dioxins, another group of highly hazardous substances, can be used unintentionally as flame retardant chemicals in plastics.
+The study Toxic Soup: Dioxins in Plastic Toys demonstrating contamination through recycling of BDEs also introduces dioxins into recycled plastic products, which is an additional reason to keep BDEs out of waste.